-Whoever came up the the flavor combo of chocolate, pecans, and caramel to create Turtles, was a GENIUS!
+Whoever came up with the the flavor combo of chocolate, pecans, and caramel to create Turtles, was a an absolute GENIUS!

-It’s a flavor combo that I have been in love with for years so you better believe that I was sad when I couldn’t find an easy turtle cookie recipe.
+It’s a flavor combo that I have been in love with for years, so you better believe that I was sad when I hadn’t been able to find an easy turtle cookie recipe.